 Evolution of Machine Translation

-The driving force behind this evolution is the improved comprehension of natural languages by artificial intelligence, facilitated by machine learning algorithms and deep learning networks.
+The driving force behind this evolution is the improved comprehension of natural languages by artificial intelligence, facilitated by machine learning algorithms, deep learning networks, and insights gained through machine learning consulting.

 Let’s explore how this transformation is achieved.